ezg27/FE-whatevAR/README.md

 # WhatevAR

 WhatevAR is an augmented reality (AR) application built with ViroReact developer platform and React Native.
-The app projects virtual icons representing bars and restaurants when user is scanning his surroundings.
-User can hover over an icon to see information about particular establishment such as categories, Yelp rating and price range or click on an icon to see a modal containing opening times, pictures and Food Hygiene rating.
+The app takes the user's current location and projects virtual icons representing local bars and restaurants when user is scanning his surroundings.
+User can hover over an icon to see information about particular establishment such as categories, Yelp rating and price range, then click on the icon to see a full screen modal containing contact details, opening times, pictures and Food Hygiene rating.

+NOTES:
+* The app currently works on IOS devices
+* Food Hygiene Rating information is available in central Manchester area

 ## Installation